Popular front: Critics and defenders of policy

-Leon Trotsky and his far-left supporters roundly criticised the strategy.
-Trotsky believed that only united fronts could ultimately be progressive and that popular fronts were useless because they included bourgeois forces such as liberals.
-Trotsky also argued that in popular fronts, working-class demands are reduced to their bare minimum, and the ability of the working class to put forward its own independent set of politics is compromised.
-That view is now common to most Trotskyist groups.
-Left communist groups also oppose popular fronts, but they came to oppose united fronts as well.
+Leon Trotsky and his far-left supporters roundly criticised the coalition strategy.
+Trotsky believed that only united fronts could ultimately be progressive, and that popular fronts were useless because they included fundamentally hostile liberal bourgeois forces.
+Trotsky argued that in popular fronts, working-class independence is compromised and their demands are reduced to a bare minimum.
+That view is still common to most Trotskyist groups.
+Left communist groups came oppose popular fronts as well as united fronts.

-In a book written in 1977, the eurocommunist leader Santiago Carrillo offered a positive assessment of the Popular Front.
-He argued that in Spain, despite the excesses attributable to the passions of civil war, the period of coalition government in Republican areas "contained in embryo the conception of an advance to socialism with democracy, with a multi-party system, parliament, and liberty for the opposition".
+In 1977, the eurocommunist leader Santiago Carrillo offered a positive assessment of the Popular Front.
+He argued that in Spain, despite the passionate excesses of civil war, the period of coalition government in Republican areas "contained in embryo the conception of an advance to socialism with democracy, with a multi-party system, parliament, and liberty for the opposition".
 Carrillo, however criticised the Communist International for not taking the Popular Front strategy far enough, especially since French communists were restricted to supporting Blum's government from without, rather than becoming full coalition partners.

 Soviet bloc

-After World War II, most Central and Eastern European countries were ruled by coalitions between several different political parties that voluntarily chose to work together.
-By the time that the countries in what became the Eastern Bloc had developed into Marxist–Leninist states, the non-communist parties had pushed out their more radical members and was now ruled by fellow travellers.
-As a result, the front had turned communist.
+Immediately after World War II, most Central and Eastern European countries were ruled by coalitions among several political parties.
+As the Eastern Bloc governments developed into Marxist–Leninist states, the non-communist parties pushed out members not willing to take direction from communists.
+These parties were taken over by fellow travellers, and the front turned into a tool of the communists.
+The non-communist parties were tolerated, provided they accepted the communist party's "leading role".

 For example, East Germany was ruled by a "National Front" of all parties and movements within Parliament (Socialist Unity Party of Germany, Liberal Party, Farmers' Party, Youth Movement, Trade Union Federation etc.).
 At legislative elections, voters were presented with a single list of candidates from all parties.

-The People's Republic of China's United Front is perhaps the best known example of a communist-run popular front in modern times.
-It is nominally a coalition of the Chinese Communist Party and eight minor parties.
-Though all parties had origins in independent parties prior to the Chinese Civil War, noncommunists eventually splintered out to join the Nationalists, and the parties remaining in Mainland China allied with either Communist Party sympathizers or, in some cases, actual members.
+The People's Republic of China's United Front is perhaps the best known example of a post-war popular front.
+It is nominally a coalition of the Chinese Communist Party and eight minor parties which were independent before the Chinese Civil War.
+Noncommunists splintered out to join the Nationalists in Taiwan, and the parties remaining in mainland China were taken over by Communist Party sympathizers or, in some cases, actual members.